General & Intensive English Courses

 |These classes focus on practising the four skills: reading, writing, speaking and listening.
 We often have longer activities to help you improve your fluency and we use a higher proportion of authentic materials when appropriate.|

-As part of a General English 20 course we'll also give you:
+As part of your Intensive or General English course we'll also give you:

 - (from September to June) a free coursebook included in the price of your course;